 Day 5 was the day of water.
 We visited two waterfalls, Dettifoss and Selfoss, which are located next to each other and accessible from the same trail head.
 Dettifoss is the most powerful waterfall in Iceland and Selfoss isn’t bad to look at either.
 It took 2 hours to get here from Egilsstaðir.
 Afterwards, we visited the Lake Myvatn Nature Baths, which was about one hour away.
 The cool thing about these baths is they are less crowded than the popular, tourist-friendly Blue Lagoon and feature similar amenities like changing rooms and rentals.
 If you’re looking for a more low-key experience, this could be just the place for you.
 From the baths, it was a 10 minute drive to our hostel at Vogar Travel Service.

 Day 5 concludes Part 1 of this 10-day Iceland trip post.
-Part 2 will include the next 5 days of the trip and tips, so keep an eye out for it in the next few weeks!
+Part 2 includes the next 5 days of the trip and tips!